csci344/spring2023/pages/_activities/intro-sql-alchemy.md

 post = Post.query.get(5) # should return None
 ```

+## 6. Challenge Problems

+1. Write a query that shows all of the posts liked by User #3
+1. Write a query that shows all of the posts bookmarked by User #3
+1. Write a query that shows all of the posts in User #3's feed (we've already gone over this, but see if you can write it again from scratch -- as you'll need to do it for HW7)
+1. Write a query that creates a new Like entry reflecting that User #3 likes Post #10.
+Verify that it works (see #1).
+1. Write a query that creates a new Bookmark entry reflecting that User #3 bookmarked Post #10
+1. Delete the new Bookmark entry you just created.
+{:.compact}

 Nice job issuing those SQL Alchemy queries!
 It just takes some practice to get the hang of interacting with your database using the ORM syntax.